ansys/pyprimemesh/doc/source/user_guide/fileio.rst

    Parasolid (X_T and X_B), JTOpen (JT and PLMXML), and STL.

  * ``SpaceClaim``: uses SpaceClaim to import supported CAD files from the SpaceClaim reader.
-Only the Windows platform supports importing SpaceClaim files.
+Only the Windows platform supports importing files using the SpaceClaim reader.

  * ``Discovery``: uses Discovery to import supported CAD files from the Discovery reader.
-Only the Windows platform supports importing Discovery files.
+Only the Windows platform supports importing files using the Discovery reader.

  * ``Workbench``: uses Workbench to import supported CAD files from the Workbench reader.